grusin-db/uc-azure-account-scim-sync-py/README.md

 It it advised to first run `--query-graph-only` and `--save-graph-response-json results.json` parameters together in order to inspect the groups discovered during the deep search.
 And only continue with sync if results are below the maximum number of groups SCIM endpoint supports!

-## Running Sync

-Synchronization is based on a list of groups that you would like to sync.
-The list of groups for syncing can vary from one run to other, hence it's possible to just selectively sync few groups at a time, or run sync of all the groups in scope of your application.
-It goes without saying that sync of 5 groups (and their members) will take few seconds, while syncing of all users, service principals, and groups, can take few minutes.

-Normally there are two usecases/patterns I have observed:

-- Selective sync of newly to be onboarded groups, usually of adhoc nature, always needed when onboarding a new team to Unity Catalog.
-Normally you would like to sync all team groups and their members before running the onboarding process.
-This way that all the access could be set by your CI/CD automation (looking at you here [databricks terraform provider](https://registry.terraform.io/providers/databricks/databricks/latest/docs)).
-Without doing this step automation would most likely fail because the groups or other identities would not be yet presentin databricks account.
-- Full sync, running on a schedule very few hours, that will be synchronizing all already onboarded teams and their groups.

-The interface to faciciliate these two usecases is the same, the only difference is the list of groups, and time needed to perform the sync.
+## Incremental synchronization (default)

+Uses Graph API change feed to determine the groups that have changed since last run.
+In this mode, all previously synchronized groups will be checked for changes.
+That means that groups that changed in AAD/Entra, but never were requested to be synced will be ignored.

+In scenario where incremental sync is ran for specific group(s) for the first time, the full synchronization of specific groups(s) is automatically performed in order to capture all the memembers of a group.

+Hence this default mode is handing both situation where initial sync needs to be done, or consequtive groups changes needs to be synced.

-To run the sync follow these steps:
+To run the incremental sync follow these steps:

 - Authenticate: [Authentication steps described in section below](#authentication)
-- Create `json` file containing the list of AAD groups names you would like to sync, and save it to `groups_to_sync.json` (for reference, see `examples/groups_to_sync.json`).
-Normally for the first run you should chose few groups only, it will make experience better.
+- (Optionally) For the first run, create `json` file containing the list of AAD groups names you would like to add to sync, and save it to `groups_to_sync.json` (for reference, see `examples/groups_to_sync.json`).
-- Run sync with dry run first: `azure_dbr_scim_sync --groups-json-file groups_to_sync.json --dry-run-security-principals --dry-run-members`.
+- Run sync with dry run first: `azure_dbr_scim_sync --dry-run-security-principals --dry-run-members --full-sync`.
+  - (optionally) add `--groups-json-file groups_to_sync.json` to use the file with groups, consequtive runs don't need this file anymore.
 - To get more information about the process add:
   - `--verbose` (logs information also about identities that did not change, by default only changes are logged)
   - or `--debugg` (very detail, incl. api calls)
 - Follow the prompts on the screen with regards to how to proceed with the [dry run](#dry-run-sync) levels.
   - If suggested list of changes look like what you would expect run without proposed `--dry-run-...` parameter(s)
-- Repeat the steps again, but on bigger list of groups.
+- Repeat the steps again, but on bigger list of groups by adding more groups to `groups_to_sync.json` and run the process with `--groups-json-file` parameter.

+Some technical facts:

+- Internally all cached groups (contents of `cache_groups.json`) are used to determine the names of groups for syncing.
+- When optional `--groups-json-file <file>` parameter is provided, any new groups defined will be fully synced on a first run.
+Groups that are already in cache wont have any significance, hence it's allowed to execute command perpectually with the same file, and it will have no effect on consequtive runs.
+- Graph API incremental token is saved in `graph_incremental_token.json` file after each successfull sync.
+Deleting this file will cause full sync.

+## Full synchronization (`--full-sync`)

+Synchronizes all provided groups in the `--groups-json-file <file>`, without using change feed.
+The list of groups for syncing can vary from one run to other, hence it's possible to just selectively sync few groups at a time, or run sync of all the groups in scope of your application.
+It goes without saying that sync of 5 groups (and their members) will take few seconds, while syncing of all users, service principals, and groups, can take tens of minutes/hours.
+Normally there is no good reason to run this sync often.

+To run th full sync, follow [Incremental synchronization](#incremental-synchronization-default), and add `--full-sync` patameter to force full syncsynchronization.

+## Mixed Sync

+It is allowed to switch between incremental and full synchronization modes at will, for example there are two usecases/patterns I have observed:

+- Full sync of newly to be onboarded groups, usually of adhoc nature, always needed when onboarding a new team to Unity Catalog.
+Normally you would like to sync all team groups and their members before running the onboarding process.
+This way that all the access could be set by your CI/CD automation (looking at you here [databricks terraform provider](https://registry.terraform.io/providers/databricks/databricks/latest/docs)).
+Without doing this step automation would most likely fail because the groups or other identities would not be yet presentin databricks account.
+- Incremental sync, running on a schedule every few hours/minutes, that will be synchronizing all previously synced groups.

+The interface to faciciliate these two usecases is the same, the only difference are:

+- full sync required `--full-sync` parameter, while incremental require its absence.
+- the list of groups:
+  - full sync uses the provided groups `--groups-json-file <file>`
+  - while incremental uses list of previously synced groups, if `--groups-json-file <file>` is provided, the new groups will be handled as if they were fully synced
+- trigger:
+  - full sync, due to performance reasons should be in adhoc nature.
+  - incremental sync, due to being fast, should be run on a schedule basis (every 30 minutes or every 1h).

 Reference of command line: